Plant-based meat: a better burger

 The Beyond Burger is probably the best known of the bunch.
 It’s a plant-based burger that’s designed to look, cook and satisfy like beef but is made entirely from plants without soy, gluten or GMOs.
 It’s available to buy in IGA and Coles, but has also made its way onto the menu at burger chains like Grill’d and Lord of the Fries.
 The plant-based patty boasts 20g of protein with less total and saturated fat than a traditional beef burger.

-The Beyond Burger is made by Beyond Meat – a US-based company that was founded in 2009 with the aim of building meat directly from plants to positively benefit human health, climate change, natural resource conservation and animal welfare.
+The Beyond Burger is made by Beyond Meat.
+This US-based company was founded in 2009 with the aim of building meat directly from plants to positively benefit human health, climate change, natural resource conservation and animal welfare.
 The company’s product range has since expanded to include breakfast patties, mince, sausages and crumbles.

 The Incredible Burger

-The Harvest Gourmet Incredible Burger is a “cook from raw” plant-based burger that delivers on taste and texture as well as a similar cooking experience to that of a meat burger, while providing the nutritional benefits of plant-based proteins.
+The Harvest Gourmet Incredible Burger is a “cook from raw” plant-based burger that delivers on taste and texture as well as a similar cooking experience to that of a meat burger.
+It also provides the nutritional benefits of plant-based proteins.
 It’s made with soy and wheat protein, resulting in a burger that’s high in protein and fibre.

 The burger blends natural plant extracts – beetroot, carrot and capsicum – and is prepared using “proprietary techniques” to imitate the juicy texture of a beef burger.
 Chopped coconut oil is used to give the burger its marbled fat appearance, which also leaves a luxurious mouthfeel.
 You can find it at Woolies.